 Use of AYUSH systems of medicine as preventive healthcare

-Through this webpage, I would like to share my feelings and experiences on the use of some systems of medicine, mostly as preventive care, under the AYUSH – Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy.
+Through this webpage, I would like to share my feelings and experiences on the use of some systems of medicine, mostly as preventive care, under the AYUSH – Ayurveda, Yoga and Naturopathy, Unani, Siddha, Sowa Rigpa and Homoeopathy.
 The stories, which will be shared here, may be treated as ‘case studies’ for further research or for policy prescriptions by the students and researchers in the field of social and community medicine and / or concerned others associated with the art and science of medicine under the AYUSH systems of health care or else.

 More information on AYUSH is available here: https://ayush.gov.in/.